hansweytjens/predictive-process-monitoring-benchmarks/README.md

 Due to a built-in compression mechanism within the pm4py libary, converting the BPIC_2017 train and test sets is not feasible within a reasonable time frame.
 Users are recommended to save them as pickle or csv files instead, as shown in the script.

 ### Outputs
 The scripts output two files: a training set and test set according to the principles laid out in the paper.
+The outputs can be found in the same directory (PATH) as where the original xes files were found, and will be in xes-format as well, unless otherwise specified (BPIC_2017).
+The suffices "_train" and "_test" are added to the original file names.

 Since we concatenated five files corresponding to five municipalities into one BPIC_2015 dataset, we also added a "munic" column to identify the original municipality.
 The values in "case:concept:name" which identify the cases were slightly modified to avoid overlap.